DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 folder: mydoc
 ---

-The following publications used DAFoam in their studies.
-If we miss yours, please feel free to edit this page and submit a pull request.
+The following publications explicitly state that DAFoam was used in their studies.
+If we have missed your work, please feel free to edit this page and submit a pull request.

 <80> M. Bashir, D. Gong, L. Sun, P. Duan.
 Aerodynamic shape optimization using the adjoint method combined with an inverse design approach for non-parameterized geometries.
 Physics of Fluids, 2025.